vs comparison

 Nomic vs Microsoft Copilot for AEC

-Microsoft 365 Copilot sits on top of Outlook, Teams, Word, Excel, and SharePoint.
-Nomic sits on top of your drawings, specs, submittals, and building codes.
-Both can live inside an AEC firm — but they solve different problems.
+Microsoft 365 Copilot sits on top of Outlook, Teams, Word, Excel, and SharePoint; Nomic sits on top of your drawings, specs, submittals, and building codes — indexed from ACC, ProjectWise, SharePoint, Egnyte, and other common stores.
+Both can live inside an AEC firm, but in 2026 purpose-built AEC AI is what consistently outperforms general productivity models on document-heavy construction work.

 Nomic vs Microsoft Copilot for AEC